camunda/camunda-docs-manual/content/reference/rest/history/identity-links/get-identity-link-query.md

 # Result

-A JSON array of historic identity link objects.
+A JSON array of historic identity link log objects.
-Each historic identity link object has the following properties:
+Each historic identity link log object has the following properties:

 <table class="table table-striped">
   <tr>